In Equity and Access to Alzheimer’s and Dementia Response

 After spring semester concludes, students will work 30 to 40 hours a week as a fellow at the Alzheimer’s Association.
 In September, students will work up to 10 hours a week to wrap up projects and plan their capstone project.
 They will then participate in the implementation of an equity and access process to be presented to the organization in a capstone project by December 2021.
 Each fellow will receive a $5,000 stipend.

-The application for the first cohort of the Beuerlein Fellows Program is now open.
+The application for the first cohort of the Beuerlein Fellows Program is now closed.

 Join the Gephardt Institute for an informative conversation about the Beuerlein Fellows Program.